 The lower part of the bell tower is set on a massive square and supported by buttresses.
 Four tall narrow windows punctuate the first floor which houses the unique bell.
 Above, the spire is surrounded by four turrets which contain eight dormer windows.
 In the Middle Ages, the bell tower was crowned by a metallic cob topped with a Latin cross.
 In 1754, the cross was destroyed by lightning and was replaced by a Maltese Cross.

 Reaching 67 m high, the tower is Aix’s tallest building, even surpassing Aix Cathedral.

 The side chapels bordering the vaulted nave hosted the rich tombs of the Counts of Provence and the House of Barcelona.

 On Place Saint Jean de Malte, the former palace of the priory of St John of Malta now houses the Granet Museum.

 The Granet Museum exhibits permanent collections which makes it one of the richest French museums outside Paris.

 The museum was created in 1838 when François-Marius Granet (1775-1849), a painter native to Aix, donated to the town most of his work which has been kept here ever since.

 The visitor can admire major works of French painters from the 16th to the 20th centuries, as well as masterpieces from the Dutch, Flemish and Italian schools.
-Renovated in 2006 for the centenary of the death of painter Paul Cézanne, the Museum receives nearly 180,000 visitors each year.
+Its renovation occurred in 2006 for the centenary of the death of painter Paul Cézanne.
+The Museum receives nearly 180,000 visitors each year.